 In circumstances such as studying infrequent events, it may be desirable to gather samples with a known sampling bias, i.e., with non-uniform sampling probabilities.
 By deliberately introducing a sampling bias towards the area of interest, more relevant samples can be gathered.
 During analysis of the data, each sample is weighted inversely to the probability that it is sampled.
 This yields unbiased estimates of the quantities of interest, even though the selection of the samples is biased.
+This approach is known as importance sampling [50].

-A known bias can be introduced by choosing an appropriate definition of $\mu(x)$ in the Metropolis-Hastings equations presented in Section 4 and altering the walk accordingly.
+A known bias can be introduced by choosing an appropriate definition of $\mu(x)$ in the Metropolis-Hastings equations presented in Section IV and altering the walk accordingly.
 Because the desired type of known bias depends on the focus of the research, we cannot exhaustively demonstrate through simulation that Metropolis-Hastings will operate correctly in a dynamic environment for any $\mu(x)$.
 Our results show that it works well in the common case where unbiased samples are desired (i.e., $\mu(x) = \mu(y)$ for all x and y).

-7.3 Sampling from structured systems
+C. Sampling from structured systems